oralc/ATmega328P_Embedded/ANSI_C/README_EdX_Embedded.md

 Port: is a physical connection between computer and outside world
 Microcontroller: contains all the components of computer in a single chip.

-The computer can store information in RAM by writing to it, or it can retrieve previously stored data by reading from it.
+RAM store information by writing to it, or it can retrieve previously stored data by reading from it.
 RAMs are volatile; meaning if power is interrupted and restored the information in the RAM is lost.

-Most microcontrollers have static RAM (SRAM) using six metal-oxide-semiconductor field-effect transistors (MOS or MOSFET) to create each memory bit.
-Four transistors are used to create two cross-coupled inverters that store the binary information, and the other two are used to read and write the bit.
+### 2.4 I/O Ports
+External devices attached to MCU for functionality.
+A pin is a wire on MCU for i/o.
+A port is a collection of pins.
+A Interface is collection of I/O port, external electronics, pysical device and SW which allow computer to communicate world.
+Example input interface : Switch for toggling / output : LED

+I/O interfaces categorized into 4:
+- Parallel : binary data avaliable simultaneously on a group of lines
+- Serial : binary data avaliable one bit at a time on a single line
+- Analog:
+- Time: